datamedic-vic/world-layoffs-sql-project/README.md

 # 🌍 World Layoffs SQL Data Cleaning Project

-This SQL project focuses on cleaning and preparing data on global layoffs for analysis.
-The dataset includes company names, locations, industries, number of employees laid off, funding, and more.
+This project focuses on cleaning and preparing a dataset of global tech layoffs using MySQL.
+It includes the raw data and the SQL cleaning script.

 ---

 ## 📁 Contents

+- `data/raw_layoffs_data.csv`: The original dataset (before cleaning)
-- `world_layoffs_project.sql`: A full SQL script for cleaning the raw data.
+- `world_layoffs_project.sql`: SQL script used for cleaning the data

 ---

-## 🧹 Cleaning Tasks Performed
+## 🧹 Cleaning Steps Performed

-1. **Removed duplicates** using `ROW_NUMBER()` and `CTEs`
-2. **Trimmed whitespace** from company names
-3. **Standardized values** in columns like `industry` and `country`
+1. Removed duplicate rows using window functions
+2. Trimmed and standardized text values (e.g., `industry`, `company`)
-4. **Converted dates** from string to proper `DATE` format
+3. Converted `date` column from string to `DATE` format
-5. **Handled NULLs and blanks**, especially in industry
+4. Filled missing `industry` values using other rows from same company
-6. **Dropped irrelevant or incomplete rows**
+5. Dropped irrelevant or incomplete records
-7. Final clean data stored in `layoff_practice2` table
+6. Final cleaned data stored in `layoff_practice2`

 ---

-## 🛠️ Tools Used
+## 📊 Dataset Overview

+The raw dataset includes:

+- Company name
+- Location
+- Industry
+- Total laid off
-- MySQL
+- Percentage laid off
-- SQL Window Functions
+- Date
+- Stage of funding
-- CTEs and Subqueries
+- Country
+- Funds raised (millions)

 ---

-## 📌 How to Use
+## 🚀 How to Use

-1. Import your raw layoff data into a table called `layoffs`
+1. Import the `raw_layoffs_data.csv` into a MySQL table called `layoffs`
-2. Run the `world_layoffs_project.sql` script in MySQL Workbench or another SQL client
+2. Run `world_layoffs_project.sql` to clean the data
-3. View and analyze the cleaned data in `layoff_practice2`
+3. Use the cleaned data in `layoff_practice2` for your analysis

 ---